yniverz/DaWarIch-iOS-Tracker/README.md

 ## Location Tracking

-This app uses Core Location to track user location in the background and foreground.
+This app uses Core Location to track user location in the background.
 Make sure to enable location permissions in iOS settings when prompted by the app.
-Relevant strings are provided in **Info.plist** under `NSLocationAlwaysUsageDescription` and `NSLocationWhenInUseUsageDescription`.
+The key feature of this app is its high density of tracking points.
+It will automatically detect when the user starts moving and begin tracking every GPS fix until the user stops again.

 ---

+As Apple requires any developer to publicly display their full government name when publishing an app, I will currently not be publishing this app in the App Store.
 This project uses a logo designed by [Freika](https://github.com/Freika), used under the terms of the GNU AGPLv3.
 The original logo can be found at [android-chrome-512x512.png](https://github.com/Freika/dawarich/blob/master/app/assets/images/favicon/android-chrome-512x512.png).